-I study the formation of social status, the role of culture and cultural hierarchies in legitimating social dominance and inequality, processes of valuation that shape the perceived worth of things and individuals, and the relational origins of creativity.
+I study the formation of status orders, the role of cultural hierarchies in legitimating social dominance and inequality, processes of valuation that shape the perceived worth of things or individuals, and the relational origins of creativity.
 I am generally interested in status-based approaches to the study of inequality.

 Market Chains: Consecration and Creativity in the Market for Modern Art.
 Book manuscript under contract, Princeton University Press.

-"Qualities and Inequalities: How the Interplay of Quality Signals Shapes Winner-Take-All Inequality."
+"Qualities and Inequalities: How the Interplay of Quality Signals Shapes Winner-Take-All Inequality" (with Taylor Brown).

 "Collaborations and Careers: Disentangling Quality Signaling from Collective Skill Formation in the Theater and Movie Industries" (with Tony Sirianni).